Punktum-dk/epp-service-specification/README.md

 <a id="dkhmcvr"></a>
 ### `dkhm:CVR`

-The CVR extension is for holding VAT registration numbers.
+The CVR extension is for transporting VAT registration numbers.
 The number is used for validation and VAT accounting.
 More information is available under the [create contact](#create-contact) command.

 <a id="dkhmdomain_confirmed"></a>
 ### `dkhm:domain_confirmed`